 - If you don’t know the email sender, or the name of someone you know is being linked to a different email address, be extremely careful to avoid clicking any links or replying with sensitive information.

 - As a general rule, sensitive information should be encrypted and not sent through mail servers that can be easily hacked.

 - It might be tempting to take work home with you, but be sure to use a work computer with a VPN connection; do not email yourself the work.

 - Be on guard when using external USBs or CDs; they may be corrupted with malware, viruses or Trojans, and the act of running it could be fatal for systems.
 If in doubt, ask IT to test.
-They may have an in-house policy on external storage devices, also.
+They may have an in-house policy on external storage devices.

 - Security problems can start at home, so think about how you work on your computer and mobile – are there any risks?
 Is your security software up-to-date?
 Have you secured your accounts with two-step verification, where possible?

-- Keep an Rkill shortcut on your home computer desktop – this handy little app will force (in most cases) malicious registry processes to stop running; long enough to find and remove with security software.
+- To keep your personal financial information safe, think about keeping an Rkill shortcut on your home computer desktop – this handy little app will force (in most cases) malicious registry processes to stop running; long enough to find and remove with security software.

 Quick guides on spotting vishing or phishing techniques

 - How to recognise phishing email messages, links, or phone calls